-Vladimir Nikolaevich Chelomei was born on June 30, 1914 in a teacher's family in the small town of Sedletse.
-From the age of 12, Vladimir lived in Kiev where he entered an automobile technical school and later the Kiev Aviation Institute.
+Vladimir Nikolaevich Chelomei was born on June 30, 1914, in a teacher's family in the small town of Sedletse, Poland.
+From the age of 12, Vladimir lived in Kiev, Ukraine, where he entered an automobile technical school and later the Kiev Aviation Institute.

 During his sophomore year, he had already published his research in the institute's series.
 He graduated in 1937.
 It is known that Chelomei stood out in 1936, when during his internship at an Aviation Plant in Zaporozhie, he proposed an untraditional solution to the problem of mechanical failures in one of plane engines.